|

 -

-India Gate
+India

-New Delhi.
-Situated on the Raj Path, India Gate was earlier known as All
+popular monuments in New Delhi.
+Situated on the Raj Path,

-appreciate the fine detailing with which the names of the soldiers who
+also admire and appreciate the fine detailing with which

-died in these wars are inscribed on the walls.
-The Amar Jawan Jyoti is a
+on the walls.
+The Amar Jawan Jyoti is a flame that burns

-flame that burns to mark the immortal soldier.
+to mark the immortal soldier.

 -

-Humayun's Tomb
+Humayun's

-- is a beautiful
+Tomb - is

-Mughal Garden Tomb made of sandstone - a grand mausoleum built by his
+a beautiful Mughal Garden Tomb made of sandstone - a grand

-Queen and counted as a World Heritage Monument.
+mausoleum built by his Queen and counted as a World Heritage

 |